william-dawson/NTPoly/Examples/HydrogenAtom/ReadMe.md

 matrix, and a solver is called on it.

 There are three main points to this example.
-1. How to use link the library to your code.
+1. How to link the NTPoly libraries to your code.
 2. How to build a matrix triplet list, and use it to build a distributed sparse matrix.
 3. How to call the solver routines.